wassy92x/lovelace-ha-dashboard/README.md

 The sidebar is responsive and scales between 300px width and 500px.
 If screen is smaller than 1024px the sidebar will be hidden (for example on the most mobile phones)

+# Important
+HA-Dashboard isn't a card.
+It has to be used as a type for one complete page / view.
+If you look at the example, the key `views` has to be on the main level of your lovelace-yaml.
+Unfortunatelly it can't be setup with the help of the ui (the cards inside the dashboard can be setup with the help of the ui).
+Instead you have to setup it over the yaml configuration.

 # Example
 ```
 views: